-Ring-a-round the Rosie, A pocketful of posies… Little evil posies.
+Ring-a-round the Rosie, a pocketful of posies.
+Grass burs are little evil posies.
 Spiritual warfare comes in all shapes, sizes, colors, and textures.

 Never would be better.

 Little evils sneak in no matter how hard you work to eliminate them.
 Vigilance is the only positive response.
-No matter what else you’re doing, when you see one, attack.
+No matter what else you’re doing, when you see any little evil, attack.
 Don’t shrink.
 Armor up.

 There will, of course, always be another lurking.